 Johnson & Wales University - Providence is a great decision for students pursuing a Criminal Justice & Corrections degree.
 In addition to its bachelor's programs, Johnson & Wales University - Providence offers graduate degrees in Criminal Justice.
 Providence, Rhode Island is the perfect location for students who like the active city life.

-With 47.5% of the educators being full time, students will get a good amount of face time with teachers.
-Due to the school's fantastic on-time graduation rate of 46.0%, students typically accumulate less debt compared to what they would at other institutions.
+Due to the school's fantastic on-time graduation rate of 48.3%, students typically accumulate less debt compared to what they would at other institutions.
+There is an advanced degree program obtainable for those who are intrigued.
 Get all the essential details on JWU Providence by viewing their scorecard.

 It is hard to find a better school than Rhode Island College if you want to study Criminal Justice & Corrections.
 Based in Providence, Rhode Island, RIC delivers a comfortable, suburban experience for scholars.